SageHack/cloud-buster/README.md

 * Scan domains for know vulnerabilities that allow to find ip
 * Dictionary scan subdomains to find ips outside of CF network

+# Examples
+* python3 lists/update.py
+* python3 bust mydomain.com
+* python3 bust mydomain.com --scan crimeflare
+* python3 bust mydomain.com --scan subdomains mx
+* python3 bust mydomain.com --scan subdomains --sub www www2 ftp direct
+* python3 bust mydomain.com --dept normal
+* python3 bust domainlist.txt (with any other options)
+* python3 bust mydomain.com --dept full

+# Using domain lists
+Use a text file with one domain per line, nothing else

+# Updating lists
+CrimeFlare DB is updated every two weeks, the GitHub repo might not be up to date with the latest list.
+You should use the update tool to get the latests lists.

 # Tested OSes
 * Debian
 * Ubuntu